ftisseur/quadratic-eigensolver/readme.md

 * MATLAB: contains the MATLAB function `quadeig`.
 By default, it uses the [NAG Toolbox for MATLAB] if available (http://www.nag.co.uk/numeric/MB/start.asp).

-* dg3evx: this directory contains double-precision Fortran 90 files.
+* dg3evx: this directory contains double-precision Fortran 90 files for real quadratic eigenvalue problems.
 The driver subroutine is `dg3evx`.
 The other Fortran files are auxiliary subroutines.
 The LAPACK and BLAS libraries are required to run `dg3evx`.

-* zg3evx: this directory contains Fortran 90 files for complex quadratic eigenvalue problems.
+* zg3evx: this directory contains double-precision complex Fortran 90 files for complex quadratic eigenvalue problems.
 The main subroutine is `zg3evx`.
 The other Fortran files are auxiliary subroutines.
 The LAPACK and BLAS libraries are required to run `zg3evx`.

 * Octave: contains the Octave function `quadeig_o`.